Vishal73040/BotBrowser/ADVANCED_FEATURES.md

 Robust capabilities for fingerprint‑consistency testing and automation research.

 This document details BotBrowser’s advanced features for researchers, developers, and security professionals working in authorized testing environments.

----
+For overall usage terms, refer to the [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 ## 🎯 Overview